 Creative Writing Adventures (CWA) is the non-profit arm of karenbenke.com and a program of CalPoets, one of the nation’s largest artist in the schools programs.
 CalPoets is also a 501(c)(3) nonprofit, so any donation made to CWA is 100 percent tax deductible.
 If you believe in creative literacy and would like to support a student who loves to write, thank you in advance for making a donation.

 Creative Writing Adventures (CWA) began in 2014 as an after-school hub for young writers to slow down and play with words.
-In this speeded-up world, CWA encourages children to re-connect to themselves and to one another through poem and story-making, minus hand-held devices (aka screens).
+In this speeded-up world, CWA encourages children to re-connect to themselves and to one another through poem and story-making, minus hand-held devices.
 Since opening its doors at The Writers Nest, CWA has offered partial and full writing scholarships to children ages 8-17 to participate in writing adventures that strengthen creative literacy, empower imaginative thinking, and promote verbal and written confidence.
-Founded by a poet/writing guide/internationally published author/and 23-year poet-teacher with CalPoets, CWA is housed in a converted Northern California lumber mill, circa 1892.

-As of 2019, CWA is fiscally sponsored by CalPoets, a statewide 501(c)3 nonprofit and one of the nation’s largest literary artist-in-the schools programs.
-Your donations to CWA through CalPoets directly supports partial and full scholarships for children to participate in CWA’s after-school programs.
+CWA is fiscally sponsored by CalPoets, a statewide 501(c)3 nonprofit and one of the nation’s largest literary artist-in-the schools programs.
+Your donations to CWA through CalPoets directly supports partial and full scholarships for children to participate in after-school programs.

 What children who participate in CWA workshops say:

-To offer a child much-needed time away from screens and devices, so they can pay attention to their imaginations; to provide a nurturing, inspiring space for a child to slow down and write a poem, a scene, a story; to offer a different approach to writing that doesn’t involve grades or gold stars.
+To offer a child time away from screens and devices, so they can pay attention to their imaginations; to provide a nurturing, inspiring space for children to slow down and write poems, scenes, stories; to offer an approach to writing that doesn’t involve grades or gold stars.

 Your donation to CWA is 100 percent tax deductible and will ensure that a deserving child interested in creative writing be granted a scholarship.

 Thank you for understanding the importance of giving children the space and time for reflection in a world that too often beeps, dings, and sabotages attention spans and developing imaginations.
 Thank you for investing in the patience of paper.
-Thank you for your generosity, so that a child can learn how to lasso her own images to the page.
-Thank you for providing the opportunity for children to write in community and in creativity with other children.
+Thank you for your generosity to allow children to lasso her own images to the page.
+Thank you for providing the opportunities for children to write in community.

 It’s like the wild horse of your mind